libffi/libffi/README.md

 Status
 ======

-libffi-3.4.3 was released on September 19, 2022.
+libffi-3.4.4 will be released on TBD.
 Check the libffi web page for updates: <URL:http://sourceware.org/libffi/>.